A Guide to the Cannes Lions Awards

 Where to start

-Work that wins at Cannes Lions is recognised as the best in the world.
-But before anyone takes the stage, there’s plenty to prepare.
+Cannes Lions recognises the best-in-class creativity from across the globe.
+But before the Jury begins their deliberation, there’s plenty to prepare.
 Having an excellent creative idea is just one part of the process.
 To give it the best chance for success there are some key things you need to keep in mind.

 Important dates